wooorm/npm-high-impact/readme.md

 List of top package names (`Array<string>`).

 Sorted by most downloaded first.
+Packages that don’t reach the download threshold but are depended on a lot are listed after that in order of dependents.
 Includes (unique) packages from `npmTopDependents` and `npmTopDownloads`.

 ### `npmTopDependents`